MinionAttack/conll-shared-task-tool/README.md

-    statistics          It shows different statistics on the outliers of the language sets. analise             For a given corpus, analyse whether it has sentences with several opinions in which some element is shared between them. separate            Divide the files of each corpus into as many files as the number of opinions.
+    statistics          It shows different statistics on the outliers of the language sets. analise             For a given corpus, analyse whether it has sentences with several opinions in which some element is shared between them. separate            Divide the files of each corpus into as many files as the number of opinions. opinions            Generates graphs with F1 values for each number of opinions.
 ```

 If you want to know how to use a specific command, for example the *rankings* command, type: